paulscherrerinstitute/PsiSim/README.md

 See [Command Reference](CommandRef.md)

 ## Features
-This TCL framework allows easily creating regression tests using modelsim.
+This TCL framework allows easily creating regression tests using modelsim, VHDL and Vivado-Simulator.
 Files or groups of files can be compiled by a single command, full regression tests can be run easily and results of testbenches can be parsed automatically.

-In contrast to modelsim projects, simulation scripts written using this TCL package are version control friendly and easily mergable.
+In contrast to modelsim projects and Vivado projects, simulation scripts written using this TCL package are version control friendly and easily mergable.

 The framework allows running the same simulations using either Modelsim, GHDL or Vivado.
 See [Command Reference](CommandRef.md) for details.